-- 5 Minutes.
+- 5-minute Zucchetti pasta.
 Duh.
 I have kids and not a lot of time to cook.
-So this recipe was calling my name.
+So this recipe was calling my name thanks to coming together in little time at all!

-- The zucchini noodles.
-I’m always on the lookout for additional recipes that use zucchini noodles.
-I can always use more vegetables in my life, plus the texture is 👌🏼.
+- Zucchini noodles.
+I’m always on the lookout for recipes that use zucchini noodles.
+I can always use more vegetables in my life, plus the texture is so good!

-When you go to make this zucchini noodles recipe you might come across an ingredient you don’t use every day, nutritional yeast.
-This isn’t something I’ve used before now.
+- Recipe using nutritional yeast.
+This wasn’t something I’ve used before now.
 I am so glad I found it and I plan on incorporating it into my cooking more often!
 It’s delicious.
-Truthfully, I didn’t know much about it until I saw it in Lindsay’s cookbook.
-So I did some reading to get myself more familiar with this ingredient.

 If you find you want an extra protein boost add chickpeas, chicken or even gluten-free sausage for a Paleo option!